 Picnics are for Lovers

-Picnics are about getting away, it’s the unpredictability, the surprise, the unexpected which leads them to being relaxing, a breath of fresh air and potentially a memorable and romantic dining experience.
+Picnics are about getting away, the unpredictability, the unexpected which leads them to being relaxing, a breath of fresh air and potentially a memorable and romantic dining experience.

-Planning a picnic is a great idea for a special occasion or to get some quality time together.
+Planning a picnic is an excellent idea for any special occasion or to spend some quality time together.
 Getting out of the house on a regular basis is sometimes all that’s needed to reboot the relationship.
-The trick is to keep it easy yet elegant, so I’m not going to give you recipes here rather ingredients you can pluck out of the fridge or from a supermarket deli or specialty food store.
+The trick is to keep it simple and elegant.
+I’m not going to give you recipes here, rather ingredients you can pluck out of the fridge or from a supermarket, deli or specialty food store.

-Personally, I’m a bit of a purist and feel that a true picnic requires you to sit on a blanket on the ground, not in a chair or at a table.
-I find sitting and eating on the ground a delightful experience that uses my five senses and enhances the moment.
-Give it a try and if you can’t do without a trusty chair, why not give cushions a whirl instead.
+Personally, I’m a purist and believe that a real picnic requires you to sit on a blanket on the ground, not on a chair at a table.
+I find sitting and eating on the ground a delightful experience that encompasses all five senses.
+I you can’t do without a chair, why not give cushions a try instead?

 Below I’ve created list of romantic places to hold a picnic and a comprehensive picnic packing list.
-In my next blog, I’ll be covering evocative picnic themes.
+In my next blog, I’ll be covering seductive picnic themes.

 Romantic Places to hold a Picnic

 A place with shade or shelter from the elements

 Lunchtime escape from the office in a nearby park